Matthieusoum/v4/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - JavaScript (ES6+)
+  - Web Scraping - WebScraper/Data Miner
+  - Marketing Automation - Zapier, PhantomBuster
+  - Go-to-Market Strategy - ICP, BP
+  - Prospecting & Cold-Calling
+  - Sales - BANT / BEBEDC
-  - HTML & (S)CSS
+  - SEA - Google, Bing & FB Ads
-  - React
-  - Vue
-  - Node.js
+  - Analytics - GA, Adobe Analytics
+  - Tracking - Hotjar, GTM
-  - WordPress
+  - Affiliation - Awin
+  - Sales - BANT / BEBEDC
+  - Web Technologies - HTML/CSS/JS
 ---

-Hello!
-I'm Brittany, a software engineer based in Boston, MA.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.

-Here are a few technologies I've been working with recently:
+Passionate by new technologies and business, I keep myself updated about digital/business trends, enjoy testing things from the internet and also make a company growing.
+I put all my efforts on delivering the best experience that my customer deserves and still, keep learning everyday.

+After graduading from [HETIC](https://www.hetic.net/), I made my own company [Coraye](https://www.coraye.com/) with 2 others associates where I stayed for 1 year.
+During the tragedic episode of Covid-19, just right after this entrepreneur journey, I apply for [Humind School](https://www.humindschool.com/) a 10 weeks-intensive bootcamp where we learn all the magic about B2B Sales.
+Today, I'm looking for new opportunities and hope to work on challenging and meaningful projects.

+Here are some tools which I had the opportunity to learn and work with :